What is IPH6401/SAR445514?

-IPH6401/SAR’514 is a BCMA-targeting NK cell engager using Sanofi’s proprietary CROSSODILE® multi-functional platform, which comprises the Cross-Over-Dual-Variable-Domain (CODV) format.
+IPH6401/SAR445514 (SAR’514) is a trifunctional anti-BCMA NKp46/CD16 NK cell engager using Sanofi’s proprietary CROSSODILE® multi-functional platform, which comprises the Cross-Over-Dual-Variable-Domain (CODV) format.

 It induces a dual targeting of the NK activating receptors, NKp46 and CD16, for an optimized NK cell activation, based on Innate’s ANKET® (Antibody-based NK cell Engager Therapeutics) proprietary platform.

-SAR’514 / IPH6401 is being investigated in a Phase 1/2 clinical trial, in patients with relapsed/refractory Multiple Myeloma (RRMM) and Relapsed/Refractory Light-chain Amyloidosis (RRLCA), sponsored by Sanofi.
+Clinical trial, in patients with relapsed/refractory Multiple Myeloma (RRMM) and Relapsed/Refractory Light-chain Amyloidosis (RRLCA), sponsored by Sanofi.

 The Company has a research collaboration and licensing agreement with Sanofi to apply Innate’s proprietary platform to the development of innovative multi-specific antibody formats engaging NK cells through the activating receptors NKp46 and CD16 to kill tumor cells now called the ANKET platform.

 Under the terms of the license agreement, Sanofi will be responsible for the development, manufacturing and commercialization of products resulting from the research collaboration.
 Innate Pharma will be eligible to up to €400m in development and commercial milestone payments as well as royalties on net sales.
+A new licensing agreement was signed with Sanofi in 2022, to include new drug candidates in the collaboration, bringing the total value of the agreement to 1.75 billion euros.

 Publications, posters and presentations